 Managing water resources and the discharge of wastewater is the joint responsibility of Palmerston North City Council (as applicant) and Horizons Regional Council (as regulator).
 The mechanism that allows us to discharge our treated wastewater is the resource consent process under the Resource Management Act (RMA).

-This project focuses on how we treat and discharge the wastewater we create, for up to the next 35 years
+This project focuses on how we treat and discharge the wastewater we create, for the next 30 to 50 years

 In Palmerston North, we do a pretty good job of managing our wastewater.
 We highly treat and discharge our wastewater to consistently meet conditions set in our resource consent.
 However we need to apply for new consents by mid-2022 as part of a process to continually review and improve our environment.